kpetrauskas92/alex-honnold-p1/README.md

 ## Features

 This website is primarily for fans and enthusiasts of rock climbing, particularly those who are interested in free solo climbing and big wall ascents.
 The website offers information about Alex's climbs and expeditions, including detailed accounts and photos of his notable ascent on El Capitan.
 Additionally, the website includes a Gallery where Alex spends his days training for his next big free solo climb.
-The website also provides a sign up section where users can sign up and receive newsletter about Ale's journey.
+The website also provides a sign up section where users can sign up and receive newsletter about Alex's journey.
 Overall, the website is for anyone who is interested in learning more about Alex Honnold and his climbing accomplishments, and who wants to gain inspiration and insights into the world of climbing.

 # Home